-- ST 18 Support the provision of electrical charging infrastructure both on street and in new developments in accordance with car parking standards prescribed in Chapter 16: Development Management Standards of the Longford County Development Plan 2021-2027, relevant Directives, Guidelines and Strategies. - ST 19 Liaise and collaborate with relevant agencies to support the growth of EVs with support facilities and infrastructure through a roll-out of additional electrical charging infrastructure at appropriate locations in the town. - Support the prioritisation of parking for Electric Vehicles (EVs) in town centre locations. - ST 21 Protect the safety, capacity and strategic function of the national road network in accordance with the provisions of official policy in the Section 28 DoECLG Spatial Planning and National Roads Guidelines for Planning Authorities (2012). - ST 22 Longford County Council in consultation with TII, will carry out detailed traffic impact assessments for development proposed to the north of the N4 Longford bypass and the sequential provisions of a local roads network to service the effective and sustainable development of these lands.
+- ST 18 Support the provision of electrical charging infrastructure both on street and in new developments in accordance with car parking standards prescribed in Chapter 16: Development Management Standards of the Longford County Development Plan 2021-2027. - ST 19 Liaise and collaborate with relevant agencies to support the growth of EVs with support facilities and infrastructure through a roll-out of additional electrical charging infrastructure at appropriate locations in the town.